catalyst-eval/knowledge-base/templates/transcript-analysis.md

 ## Recommendations for Framework Additions or Modifications

+This section will be automatically extracted into a separate file in the `framework-mods` directory.
+These recommendations are used to suggest additions to the tag glossary and conceptual framework.

 ### Expand the "[CATEGORY]" Category

 To include [NEW CONCEPT] - This moves beyond [CURRENT MODEL] to include [NEW PERSPECTIVE]. #category-tag #concept-tag